Projects and Publications

 Chest Pain

 Christchurch is a world leading centre in research into the assessment of possible heart attacks.
-Research is under way that will provide an innovative and workable change to the medical decision making process for patients presenting acutely to Emergency Departments with chest pain that might possibly be due to a heart attack.
-Randomised controlled trials are proceeding comparing current care with a new ‘fast-track’ pathway.
-Use of very early blood tests in a targeted low risk group of presenting patients, could possibly rule out heart attack approximately 10 hours earlier.
-This would then allow onward cardiac tests to be performed much sooner and make a tangible contribution to health care by preventing hospital admission and facilitating early discharge home.
+A sequence of research projects over the last ten years has led to an innovative and workable change to the medical decision making process for patients presenting acutely to Emergency Departments with chest pain that might possibly be due to a heart attack.
+Randomised controlled trials compared standard care with a new ‘fast-track’ pathway.
+Use of very early blood tests in a targeted low risk group of presenting patients, has shown that we can safely rule out heart attack approximately 10 hours earlier.
+This allows onward cardiac tests to be performed much sooner and make a tangible contribution to health care by preventing hospital admission and facilitating early discharge home.
 This outcome is beneficial for patients, who can be reassured earlier that heart attack has been ruled-out and who avoid the inconvenience and risks of hospital admission.
 It is beneficial for the health service, which avoids unnecessary admissions, duplication of staff activities and pressure upon urgent care services.

 Christchurch was the co-ordinating centre.
 Of the 3,500 patient study ASPECT study, involving 9 countries in the Asia-Pacific region (published in The Lancet)